Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 -   **Independence**: Remains unaffected by specific recording equipment.
 -   **Streaming**: The format is designed for streaming purpose breaking down the structure in blocks of predefined size that can easily be stored or transmitted.

 The **MiniSEED** format allows for the waveform data to be stored with acquisition parameters such as sampling rate, start time, and the number of sample to be independently defined on a channel by channel basis.
-The format is flexible and can be u
+The format is flexible and can be used to stored or combine data of different types collected by a variety of sensors with different acquisition parameters.

 **Block Size**
 The miniSEED files are composed of data blocks, called _data records_.
 By default, each data record is 4096 bytes long.
 The data block size can be optimized depending on the application.
 For the purpose of this standard we prescribe to keep the record length to **4096 bytes**

 _Reference to miniSEED official documentation_